erizov/Professor/semester_12/lecture_79_quantum_algorithms_advanced/quantum_machine_learning/README.md

 ## Introduction

-Quantum Machine Learning addresses advanced computational challenges in specialized domains.
+Quantum Computational intelligence addresses advanced computational challenges in specialized domains.

 This topic covers advanced techniques and methodologies used in modern software systems.

 ## TL;DR

-**One Sentence**: A computational method for quantum machine learning.
+**One Sentence**: A computational method for quantum computational intelligence.

 **Time Complexity**: See complexity analysis below **Space Complexity**: See complexity analysis below **When to Use**: See 'Best Use Case' section
-**When NOT to Use**: See 'Do Not Confuse With' section
+**When NOT to Employ**: See 'Do Not Confuse With' section

 ### Short Description

-A computational method for quantum machine learning.
+A computational method for quantum computational intelligence.
 Solves specific problems in this domain through systematic processing.
-Works by applying algorithmic techniques to transform input data into desired outputs.
+Operates by applying algorithmic techniques to transform input data into desired outputs.

 **Key Characteristics:**
 - **Time Complexity**: Varies